learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['surrender', 'unicorn', 'newer', 'eel']
 ```

-**e)** Extract all hex character sequences, with `0x` optional prefix.
+**5)** Extract all hex character sequences, with `0x` optional prefix.
 Match the characters case insensitively, and the sequences shouldn't be surrounded by other word characters.

 ```ruby
 >>> str1 = '128A foo 0xfe32 34 0xbar'